truemark/autoalarm/README.md

 ### 7. AWS Elastic Load Balancing (ELB) And Target Groups

 ELB is monitored by AutoAlarm for events related to Application Load Balancers (ALBs) and Target Groups.
 The Lambda function creates, updates, or deletes alarms for ALB metrics and target group metrics based on events and tags.
+Note that the supported metrics for Target Groups require that the target group is associated with an ALB.

 ### 8. AWS Identity and Access Management (IAM)